Devrathore9980/AI-Powered-Debt-Relief-Financial-Recovery-Platform/README.md

 ## 📄 License

-This project is developed for educational, research, and portfolio purposes.
+This project is developed for educational, research, and portfolio purposes .

 ---